otomato-gh/istio.workshop/slides/istio/observability.md

 class: pic

-## Mixer and its Adaptors
+## Mixer and its Adapters

 - Mixer is pluggable.
-Mixer Adaptors allow us to post to multiple backends:
+Mixer Adapters allow us to post to multiple backends:

 ![Mixer](images/adapters.svg)